 Builders of large-scale systems must continually align with customers and other stakeholders on what’s being built.
 And they often must do so in the midst of continuous changes driven by development discoveries, evolving customer needs, changing technologies, and competitor innovations.

-Traditionally, requirements and design decisions were made up front with a goal of ensuring the customer was getting what they wanted.
+Traditionally, requirements and design decisions were made up front with a goal of ensuring customers were getting what they wanted.
 That was the basis of the contract with the systems provider.
-But these early requirements and design decisions constrained system builders, reducing their ability to adapt to emerging data that could have informed a Solution that could have delivered better economic and competitive value.
+But these early requirements and design decisions constrained teams, reducing their ability to adapt to emerging data that could have informed a Solution that could have delivered better economic and competitive value.
 In short, the contract held them back.
 Thus, attempts to manage risk by requiring early specificity often backfire, to the detriment of all stakeholders.

 Traditional Approaches to Systems Purchasing Contracts